'Usṭūra series: أسطورة الكاهن ("the legend of the priest")

 Dow summarises this novel thus:The Priest is the moving power of the Nazeels, urging them to attack humans.
 Nothing stands in the way of the Nazeels, who are taking revenge on the men and the knights who stood in the way of their previous attempts to conquer.
 These battles cause the destruction of human cities and the slaughter of their inhabitants and their fighters.
 However, the knights have a different plan that adheres to an ancient prophecy.
 The prophecy predicts that this desperate war will not be victorious except by the forces of evil, and that the knights must return to their ancient land where a hero will appear who will lead them to victory in the future.

 أسطورة الرحيل ("the legend of departure")

 According to Dow,Here, the readers are introduced more in-depth to the Black Priest and the Nazeels, among others, and to the essence of the war between the various groups.
 The Moziro, the dwarfs, and the mermaids get involved in the war as well, and each of these groups has an agenda.
 The focus of the third book is Micora, the dwarf Island.
-The book also ends with several battles, all of which result in the defeat of humans, and it seems that there is no hope to confront the forces of the Black Priest who also uses giants, dwarves, the Morizors, the Knights, and traitors among the human race.
+The book also ends with several battles, all of which result in the defeat of humans, and it seems that there is no hope to confront the forces of the Black Priest who also uses giants, dwarfs, the Morizors, the Knights, and traitors among the human race.